 After added the mailbox, wait for some time to update calendars, emails and folders and check the issue and dial-in information started showing.

-I would like to inform you that when users access the shared mailbox in via OWA, they will not get an option to view the dial-in information and it can be available only on outlook.
+I would like to inform you that when users access the shared mailbox in via outlook web access (OWA) they will not get an option to view the dial-in information as it’s visible only on outlook.

 What if the above steps do not work?

-That’s a great question.
-A user who wishes to schedule a Teams meeting on a shared mailbox should have the Microsoft Teams and Microsoft 365 Audio Conferencing license.
-They get an error if they don’t have these licenses so make sure it’s issued.
+A user who wishes to schedule a Teams meeting on a shared mailbox should have the Microsoft Teams license and Microsoft 365 Audio Conferencing license.
+They will get an error if they don’t have these licenses so make sure it’s issued.

 Limits and Specifications for Microsoft Teams